 After a long winter, remove any visible algae, leaves, and accumulated dirt so that the water is crystal clear.
 A water feature that doesn't look attractive or work properly can be a negative to most buyers.

 If you don’t already own one, consider buying or renting a power washer to clean paved surfaces.
 With very little effort, you can make grungy, grimy surfaces look brand new.
 Power washers also do a great job of cleaning fences, as well as brick and vinyl siding.

 Installing outdoor lighting

 Highlight existing features in your yard.
 If wiring fixtures into your outdoor areas is too costly, solar models are readily available.
-Singular non-permanent lights are also convenient and come in a multitude of sizes and shapes.
+Singular non-permanent outdoor lights are also convenient and come in a multitude of sizes and shapes.

-Next Step – The House
+Next Step – the House

 Inspect the exterior walls

 Clean exterior walls and trim to make great first impression.
 Power wash areas that are beginning to look a little worn.

 Touch up the paint on walls, shutters, and accent trim.
 Shutters and accent trim do a lot for your curb appeal by highlighting interesting features of your home.
 You might want to consider changing the trim and accent colors to bring in a fresh new look.

 Whether it’s old railing on the front steps or rusty gutters and downspouts, you can give your home a fresh look by replacing them with a quick trip to the hardware store.
 A new door knocker or door handle can also transform the entire look of your front porch.
 You can also try adding stylish address numbers for a defining new accent